openstack/governance/reference/charter.rst

 Voters for PTL seats ("APC")
 ============================

-Voters for a given project's PTL election are the active project contributors ("APC"), which are a subset of the Foundation Individual Members.
+Voters for a given project's PTL election are the Active Project Contributors ("APC"), which are a subset of the Foundation Individual Members.
 Individual Members who committed a change to a repository of a project over the last two 6-month release cycles are considered APC for that project team.